-ACOSS’ member organisations are central to ACOSS’ work.
-Our national membership network links a broad spectrum of community welfare services across Australia and is the national voice of people affected by poverty and inequality.
+ACOSS member organisations are central to our work.
+Our national membership network links a broad spectrum of community services across Australia and is the national voice of people affected by poverty and inequality.

 The ACOSS national member network is comprised of:

-- Eight state and territory Councils of Social Service which represent thousands of front-line community agencies
+- 8 state and territory Councils of Social Service which represent thousands of front-line community agencies

-Many state and local organisations and individuals also support ACOSS’ work as Associate Members.
+Many state and local organisations also support the work of ACOSS as Associate Members.
 Individuals can join ACOSS as an Individual Supporter.

 ACOSS revenue comes from a combination of government funding, membership fees and donations.